van001/lesscode-fp/README.md

 # Examples

 ## Algorithms
-Algorithms span many domains and hence it becomes tricky.
+Even though FP langauge libraries provide implementation of many of the high level abstractions like sort, linked list etc, they do not provide all the abstractions.

-Even though FP langauge libraries provide implementation of many of the high level abstractions like sort, linked list etc, they cannot provide all the abstractions.
+Algorithms span many domains and hence it becomes tricky to provide a single generic library.

-Lesscode libarary provide generefic functions to solve many such problems.
+Lesscode libarary provide generefic functions to solve many such common algorithms.

 ### List
 [Twosum](https://github.com/van001/lesscode-fp/tree/master/lesscode/examples/algorithms/2sum.js)